wikiblock/pico-composer/content/index.md

 ## Welcome to Pico

-Congratulations wikifoo, you have successfully installed [Pico][] %version%.
+Congratulations wiki, you have successfully installed [Pico][] %version%.
 %meta.description% <!-- replaced by the above Description header -->

 ## Creating Content